 - Provide access to others to view your plans and trips (great for family)

-- Keeps important information in the record like flight times and numbers, hotel addresses
+- Keeps important information in the record like flight times and numbers, hotel addresses and dates

-- Provides notices and reminders via email
+- Provides you with notices and reminders via email

 Start by creating an account at their website and downloading the app to your phone and/or tablet.
 Log in on all devices and any additions or changes are posted on all your devices.
 Next register an email address where it will regularly search for travel confirmations.
 We used Gmail and it quickly located all current items.
 You can also forward confirmations from other email addresses to your TripIt account.
 You first register additional email addresses to your account that you will forward from and they provide a forwarding address.
-Next you can have TripIt add the information to your calendar automatically, They also provide for you to add names so family members can view you itineraries if you want.
+Next you can have TripIt add the information to your calendar automatically, They also provide for you to add names to the account so family members can view you itineraries if you would like.